How to opt-in to Qantas rewards with a credit card rewards program

 Alternatively, you can switch to Qantas Frequent Flyer Direct at any time by calling 13 1661.
 Once you opt in, the points you earn with your card are transferred to your Qantas Frequent Flyer account on a monthly basis.
 If you opt in to Qantas Frequent Flyer Direct, you will pay an additional $30 annual fee for the program.
 This fee is on top of the annual fee you pay for your CommBank Awards credit card.
-For example, if you had a CommBank Platinum Awards credit card, you would pay the annual fee for the card and the annual fee for enrolment in the Qantas program, totalling $279 in fees per year.
+For example, if you had a CommBank Platinum Awards credit card, you would pay the $249 annual fee for the card and the $30 charge for opting-in to Qantas Frequent Flyer Direct, totalling $279 in fees per year.

 David Jones Rewards

 You can choose to earn Qantas Points if you have a David Jones Storecard or if you have one of the David Jones American Express or David Jones Platinum American Express credit cards.
 You can opt-in to earn Qantas rewards when you apply by following the steps below: